miko-798/GSEA/README.md

 As seen in the figure below, when the permutation number increases, better repeatability is achieved.

+In this dataset, it may be suggested that **permutation number = 600** is a good parameter, that gives us reliable results in a reasonable amount of time.

 *Red line*: repeatability is calculated using all 10 iterations for each permuation number

 *Purple line*: repeatability is calculated using pairwise intersection and union within the 10 iteration; then take average